 Willamette Falls is a horseshoe-shaped basalt cascade that divides the upper and lower reaches of the Willamette River. which is an American Heritage River.
 The 52' falls lie 14 miles upriver from Portland by car and 26 river miles from the Columbia.
 They were the heart of pioneer industry in the Oregon Territory.

-2012 Locks advocacy progress is detailed in December Newsletter.
-Please click on "Newsletter" to learn more about the locks status.
+Please click Here to learn more about the locks status.

 Willamette Falls Locks: National Treasure and an Oregon "Most Endangered Place":

 The Corps of Engineers closed the Willamette Falls Navigation Canal and Locks in West Linn in November for repairs to the gudgeon arms and anchors on Gates 2, 3, and 4 that will require a significant maintenance investment.
 The Corps has not identified any funds to carry out those (assumed to be needed) repairs.